Hackerl/python-inject/README.md

 Resolve ELF symbol table, find ```PyGILState_Ensure```, ```PyRun_SimpleString``` and ```PyGILState_Release``` function address, then call them in remote process by using ptrace.

+### Caveats

+The above API are non-reentrant functions, may stop the process forever cause by deadlock.

 ### Built With

 * [GCC](https://gcc.gnu.org)